shariq1989/cookbook/content/recipe/kedjenou.md

 1. In a small bowl, mix the ingredients for the Kedjenou Spice.
 Use 2 tbsp to cover the chicken.
 Set aside for 30 minutes.
 2. Warm oil in an [Instant Pot](https://amzn.to/3qfNYCZ) on saute mode.
 Add the chicken and saute skin-side down for 3-4 minutes.
 3. Add the tomatoes, onion, bell pepper, garlic, ginger paste, carrots, and eggplant, and the rest of the Kedjenou Spice Mix.
+Cook for 2-3 minutes until aromatic.
 4. Next, add the water, [Better Than Bouillion](https://amzn.to/3rR71VA), bay leaves, and thyme.
 5. Set on manual high pressure for 50 minutes with a quick release.
 6. Remove from the [Instant Pot](https://amzn.to/3qfNYCZ), place in a serving dish, and allow the chicken to cool some before serving.
 Eat it as a stew, over a bed of rice, or with attiéké.